dankamongmen/panelreels/README.md

 <img width="640" height="366" src="doc/outcurses.png"/>
 </p>

-Outcurses is middleware atop NCURSES by Thomas Dickey et al, in the spirit of the Panels, Menu, and Forms extensions.
-Its capabilities include "panelreels", palette fades, and other miscellany.
+Outcurses is middleware atop the [NCURSES](https://www.gnu.org/software/ncurses/ncurses.html) of Thomas Dickey et al, in the spirit of that library's Panels, Menu, and Forms extensions.
+Its capabilities include "panelreels", palette fades, and other miscellany…and I have a few exciting ideas.

 ## Building